 Essex County isn’t the easiest place to get around, especially if you don’t have a car.
 Public transportation is limited, with the central part of the county not served at all.
 While congested roads and busy rush hours can be a troubling inconvenience for many, the lack of reliable transportation can have an even bigger impact on the lives of low-income people, who may not be able to access jobs or the education they need to enter the workforce.

-If you own a home in Essex County, times have probably been good.
-Since 2000, the median home value has increased 29% to $409,900.
-If you don’t own a home, it may seem far out of reach.
-Essex is quite an unaffordable place to live – by both measures that are commonly used.
+The increasing costs of homeownership during and coming out of the COVID pandemic haven’t made owning a home in Essex County any easier.
+Since 2000, the median home value has increased 38% to $462,900.
+Essex remains an expensive place to live, both for homeowners and renters.
 For homeowners, affordability is assessed using a ratio of median home value to median income.
-Essex County’s ratio is 5.2, when the 2-3 range is considered affordable.
+Essex County’s ratio is 5.3, when 2-3 is considered affordable.
 For renters, rent is considered affordable if it takes up no more than 30% of income.
 In Essex County, renters are spending about 38% of their income on rent.